ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Week2/lab1.md

 b.1) Mark your predicted height as well as 28 cm somewhere and test your theory using the camera on your phone.

-b.2) Use the Acoustic Stopwatch to determine the weight of the ball on the second bounce.
+b.2) Use the Acoustic Stopwatch to determine the height of the ball on the second bounce.
+You can also try an "independent" verification by using your phone's camera.

 c) How accurate was your prediction?
-Did you lose more energy than expected?
-Why do you think that is?
+Calculate the *discrepancy*, or $|h_{2,calculated} - h_{2, actual}|$

 :::